The Real Housewives of New Jersey: 2014–2017

-Seasons 9–14
+2018–present

+In March 2018, Us Weekly reported filming for the ninth season was underway, with Giudice, Gorga, Catania, Josephs, and Staub participating.
+The season was announced by Bravo in the following month, on April 11.
+Two days later, it was reported that Jackie Goldschneider and Jennifer Aydin had joined the cast.
+In September, Bravo revealed the series regular cast would consist of Giudice, Gorga, Catania, Josephs, Aydin, and Goldschneider, with Staub also returning in a "friend" capacity.
+Season nine premiered on November 7, 2018.

-The ninth season premiered on November 7, 2018, with Jennifer Aydin and Jackie Goldschneider joining the cast and Staub returning as a friend.
-The tenth season premiered on November 6, 2019.
-The season marked Staub's final appearance, as she announced her resignation from the show for the second time in January 2020.
+Filming for the tenth season was revealed to be underway in March 2019, with all cast members from the previous season returning.
+The season premiered on November 6, 2019.
+On January 8, 2020, Staub announced her resignation from the show for the second time.

 Filming for the eleventh season was postponed by Bravo in March 2020 due to the COVID-19 pandemic.
 The eleventh season premiered on February 17, 2021.
 The twelfth season premiered on February 1, 2022, with Traci Johnson added as a friend of the housewives.
 The thirteenth season premiered on February 7, 2023, with new full-time housewives Danielle Cabral and Rachel Fuda joining the cast, as well as Jennifer Fessler joining as a friend of the housewives, alongside former housewife Jackie Goldschneider.
 The fourteenth season premiered on May 5, 2024, with the entire cast from the thirteenth season returning.
-In June 2024, it was reported that there would not be a traditional reunion for the fourteenth season, making this for the first time in the show’s history.
+In June 2024, it was reported that there would not be a traditional reunion for the fourteenth season, making this for the first time in the show's history.

+In March 2026, Josephs announced her departure from the franchise.
+That same month, Bravo announced production on the fifteenth season would begin in mid-2026, with Catania, Giudice, and Gorga returning as full-time housewives.